spring-petclinic/spring-petclinic-cloud/README.md

 ```
 If your operator deployed the wavefront proxy in your Cloud Foundry environment, point the URI to the proxy instead.
 You can obtain the value of the IP and port by creating a service key of the wavefront proxy and viewing the resulting JSON file.

 Contine with creating the services and deploying the application's microservices.
 A sample is available at `scripts/deployToCloudFoundry.sh`.
 Note that some of the services' plans may be different in your environment, so please review before executing.
-For example, you want want to fork [https://github.com/spring-petclinic/spring-petclinic-cloud-config.git]https://github.com/spring-petclinic/spring-petclinic-cloud-config.git if you want to make changes to the configuration.
+For example, you want want to fork the [spring-petclinic-cloud-config](https://github.com/spring-petclinic/spring-petclinic-cloud-config.git) repository if you want to make changes to the configuration.

 ```
 echo "Creating Required Services..."